In this lecture:

 - Vanishing gradient - RNNs (including LSTMs and GRUs) struggle with learning long range dependencies due to vanishing gradients.
 [1]

-- Attention - RNNs process each word in order, and have difficulty with non-sequential dependencies.
+- Lack of attention - RNNs process each word in order, and have difficulty with non-sequential dependencies.

 Attention is all you need¶